-This started as a letter to my three growing boys.
-After many conversations with my partner, their mom, we wanted to write down some guidelines for our boys as their lives take them more and more out into the world… and out on their own.
-After sharing it with my boys and several friends, I was encouraged to share it with others.
-So, I’ve revised it here for a broader audience.
+This started as a letter to my three growing boys, which I gave to each of them when they reached their teens.
+I have revised it slightly with each kid.
+Below is my most most recent version as my youngest just turned 13 years old.
+The letter started after many conversations with my partner, their mom.
+We wanted to write down some guidelines for our teen boys as their lives take them more and more out into the world… and out on their own.
+After sharing it with my oldest boy at first, and then several friends, I was encouraged to share it with others.

 To Young Men Near & Far,